 Office of Student Support Services

-Additional Comments CONDITIONS OF EMPLOYMENT: This will be a temporary appointment.
+Additional Comments CONDITIONS OF EMPLOYMENT: This position is in the exempt class and the incumbent will serve at the discretion of the Commissioner of Education.
+Salary will be commensurate with education and experience.
 Promotions and transfers may change appointees’ negotiating unit.
 Candidates should be aware that changes in negotiating units may affect their salary, insurance, and other benefits.
-Verification of degree and work experience will be required at the time of interview for all candidates.
-This position will require up to 50% Statewide travel.
+Verification of degree will be required at the time of interview for all candidates.
+This position will require 25% in-state travel.
+Filling of this position is contingent upon Division of the Budget approval.

-APPLICATION: Recruitment will continue until the position is filled.
-Qualified candidates should send a resume and letter of interest to firstname.lastname@example.org (email submissions are preferred).
-You must include the Box number (OHE-878/51563) of the position in the subject line of your email and cover letter to ensure receipt of your application.
-In order to qualify for the position, when you have current or prior New York State employment, you may be contacted by NYSED Personnel for your social security number to confirm your State employment history.
+APPLICATION: Qualified candidates should send a resume and letter of interest by October 4, 2023 to OHEJOBS@nysed.gov (email submissions are preferred).
+Your resume must clearly indicate how you meet the minimum qualifications for this position.
+You must include the Box number (OHE-1086/06001) of the position in the subject line of your email and cover letter to ensure receipt of your application.
+Links to application materials will not be accepted (i.e., Google Docs).
+Your social security number may be required to confirm your eligibility.

 Some positions may require additional credentials or a background check to verify your identity.

-Notes on ApplyingAPPLICATION: Recruitment will continue until the position is filled.
-Qualified candidates should send a resume and letter of interest to email@example.com (email submissions are preferred).
-You must include the Box number (OHE-878/51563) of the position in the subject line of your email and cover letter to ensure receipt of your application.
-In order to qualify for the position, when you have current or prior New York State employment, you may be contacted by NYSED Personnel for your social security number to confirm your State employment history.
+Notes on ApplyingAPPLICATION: Qualified candidates should send a resume and letter of interest by October 4, 2023 to OHEJOBS@nysed.gov (email submissions are preferred).
+Your resume must clearly indicate how you meet the minimum qualifications for this position.
+You must include the Box number (OHE-1086/06001) of the position in the subject line of your email and cover letter to ensure receipt of your application.
+Links to application materials will not be accepted (i.e., Google Docs).
+Your social security number may be required to confirm your eligibility.